vedantchimmad/Python_course/2.variables/README.md

 # Variables

 ---
-* Variables are containers to stor data
+* Variables are containers to store data
 * python has no command for declaring the variables
-* Variable is created the moment assign a value to it
+* Variable is created the moment assign a value to it so it is called dynamically typed

 ## Casting
+* Covert one data from one form to another
-If you want to store the data type that can be done using casting
+* If you want to store the data type that can be done using casting
 ```python
 x = str(3)  # x will be'3'
 y = int(3)  # y will be 3